-A review of the injection data provided by the Company shows that a total of 188,453 m of fluid was injected over the 2019-2020 monitoring period.
-The vast majority of this fluid was discharged via the Toko-2B well, under consent 10708-1.
-The total volume of fluids injected was less than that injected over the previous several monitoring periods.
+A review of the injection data provided by the Company shows that a total of 58,683 m3 of fluid was injected over the 2021-2022 monitoring period.
+The majority of this fluid was discharged via the Toko-E and Waitapu wellsites.